-Sitting by the estates at dawn, watching the sunrise while sipping an aromatic cup of tea, is every traveler’s dream experience.
+Sitting by the estates at dawn, watching the sunrise while sipping an aromatic cup of tea, is every traveller’s dream experience.
 And Darjeeling is sure to offer the same.
 This city is located at the foothills of the Himalayas and is known amongst locals as well as tourists for its distinctive black tea that grows on the slopes.
 Many travellers are intrigued by the famous ‘Toy Train’, which runs between New Jalpaiguri and Darjeeling Railway Station.
-Built-in the 1800s, the Darjeeling Himalayan Railway was declared a UNESCO World Heritage Site in 1999.
+Built-in the 1800’s, the Darjeeling Himalayan Railway was declared a UNESCO World Heritage Site in 1999.

 Ziro Valley of Arunachal Pradesh

 Nestled in the hills of Arunachal Pradesh – in the Lower Subansiri District – Ziro Valley is a holiday destination for many tourists.
 Its bewitching rice fields, scenic sightings, and trekking trails lure in adventure lovers from across the world.
 One of the most amazing experiences here could be witnessing the Apatani Tribe and their rituals.
-Talley Valley – few kilometers away from Ziro is a lesser-known wildlife sanctuary that attracts wilderness experts for its hidden wilderness wonders such as spotting clouded Leopard (only if they are lucky enough).
+Talley Valley – a few kilometres away from Ziro is a lesser-known wildlife sanctuary that attracts wilderness experts for its hidden wilderness wonders such as spotting clouded Leopard (only if they are lucky enough).